nzkritik/omarchy-okonomi/README.md

   * Tweaking some keybindings
   * Tweaking some configs

+### References:

+* The great work DHH and the team have done on [Omarchy](https://omarchy.org) (repo here: [github](https://github.com/basecamp/omarchy))
+* This config is based on [typecraft's](https://typecraft.dev/) own custonisations (repo here:[github](https://github.com/typecraft-dev/omarchy-supplement))

+---

 ### Disclaimer:
-This is a work in progress, that I'm working on gradually and learning git and new linux tools
+This is a work in progress, that I'm working on gradually while learning git and other linux tools.

+---